Blackburn: Cathedral

-Blackburn Cathedral was formerly St Mary's Parish Church.
+The cathedral was formerly St Mary's parish church.
 It was reconsecrated in 1826 on the site of a previous church that had stood for several hundred years.
-In 1926 the Diocese of Blackburn was created and the church gained cathedral status.
+In 1926, the Diocese of Blackburn was created and the church gained cathedral status.
 Blackburn was selected above other locations for the new wave of Archbishop Temple's cathedrals because of its then excellent public transport infrastructure – the cathedral stands next to the bus and railway station.
 (Note: Both interchanges have been reduced in scale since.)
-Between the 1930s and 1960s an enlarged cathedral was built using the existing building as the nave.
+Between the 1930s and 1960s, an enlarged cathedral was built using the existing building as the nave.
 Six of the cathedral's bells were cast in 1737 and are claimed to derive from even older bells.
 An image of the cathedral is used behind BBC interviews filmed at BBC Radio Lancashire in Darwen Street, opposite the cathedral.

 Ewood Park

 The ground was opened in AprIl 1882.
 Work on the redeveloped, all-seater stadium got underway in February 1993 when the old Darwen End stand was demolished.
 This stand, with the old Blackburn End stand, was redeveloped before the Nuttall Street stand was also demolished ready for redevelopment in January 1994.
-Almost two years later, on 18 November 1995, the new Ewood Park was officially opened.
-With a capacity of 31,367, it consists of four sections: the Darwen End, Riverside Stand (so named as it stands on the banks of the River Darwen), Blackburn End, and Jack Walker Stand, named after a Blackburn industrialist and club supporter.
+Almost two years later, on 18 November 1995, the new stadium was officially opened.
+With a capacity of 31,367, it consists of four sections: the Darwen End, Riverside Stand (so named as it stands on the banks of the River Darwen), Blackburn End and the Jack Walker Stand, named after the late local industrialist and club supporter.
 The stadium also has conference and banqueting facilities.